ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 EventStorming is a workshop format for quickly exploring complex business domains by focusing on *domain events* generated in the context of a business process or a business application.
 It focuses on communication between product owner, domain experts and developers.
 A **Domain Event** is something meaningful that happened in the domain.

-The event storming method was introduced and publicized by Alberto Brandolini.
+The event storming method was introduced and publicized by Alberto Brandolini in [Introducing Eventstorming](https://www.eventstorming.com/book/) .
+This approach has been achieved recognition in the domain driven design community as a technique facilitating rapid capture of a solution design and improved team understanding of the design.
+In this chapter we outline the method and also describe refinements and extesions useful in designs for Event Driven Archtitecture.
+This includes the addition of Insight storming to identify and capture value adding predictive insights about possible future events, which can be generates by data analysis, data models, articficial intelligence or machine learning.

 ## Conducting the Workshop
 An Event Storming Workshop may be done after a Design Thinking Workshop in which [Personas](https://www.ibm.com/cloud/garage/content/think/practice_personas/) and [Empathy Maps](https://www.ibm.com/cloud/garage/content/think/practice_empathy_maps/) are developed and business pains and goals are defined.
 The Event storming will add deeper context on the process and the events.
 It will be fit well in deploying application in an Event Driven Architecture.